supcik/academic-www/content/docs/get-started.md

 ## Choose the right theme for you

-Check out the [available color themes]({{< relref "../themes.md" >}}) and have fun choosing a design you love.
+Check out the [available themes]({{< relref "../themes.md" >}}) and have fun choosing a design you love.

-Once you have settled on a theme, edit your `config/_default/params.toml` file in a text editor and set the `color_theme` option to the name of the chosen theme.
+Once you have settled on a theme, edit your `config/_default/params.toml` file in a text editor and set the `theme` option to the name of the chosen theme.

 {{% alert note %}}
 If you are unfamiliar with setting options in a TOML file, you can [learn more about this human-friendly configuration syntax here]({{< relref "./front-matter.md" >}}).